 As a salesperson, a medical sales rep should be dexterous at planning and analysis.
 This helps them plan their days and sale activities better by incorporating the results of the daily analysis they have on hand.

-Unless a person is good at networking, he/she can’t become a successful medical sales rep or any other kind of sales rep. A career in sales mandates this because strong networking skills encourage an increased exchange of ideas and information and this is one way you can make people buy your products.
+Unless a person is good at networking, he/she can’t become a successful medical sales rep or any other kind of sales rep. A career in medical sales mandates this because strong networking skills encourage an increased exchange of ideas and information and this is one way you can make people buy your products.

 Medical sales reps usually have to travel to physicians, practitioners, organizations, and hospitals to sell their products and so the majority of the jobs as such mandate you know how to drive and have a valid driving license.

-The job description of a medical sales rep can vary from employer to employer and so do the requirements of work experience.
+The job description of a medical sales representative can vary from employer to employer and so do the requirements of work experience.
 Nonetheless, it is a smart choice to conduct in-depth research and try as much as you can to acquire pre-entry experience through things like internships etc. before you finally break into medical sales.

 It does not matter if the pre-entry job doesn’t pay well or pay at all because it is what you learn that matters; it will ultimately pay off better in the long run than what you would earn on a pre-entry position anyway.